Daniel Isom Sultan: Early military service

 He was commissioned a second lieutenant in the United States Army Corps of Engineers upon graduation, and served in the Third Battalion of Engineers at Fort Leavenworth, Kansas, from September 14 to October 1, 1908.
 He then was stationed at the Washington Barracks from October 3, 1908, to August 24, 1912.
 While there, Sultan graduated from the Engineer School on February 23, 1910; was the secretary of school from September 7, 1909, to April 12, 1912; was adjutant of the First Battalion of Engineers from October 1, 1909, to April 12, 1912; was a member of the Board on Engineer Troops from March 1 to September 7, 1912; and was promoted to first lieutenant on February 27, 1911.

 Sultan taught at West Point in the department of engineering and served as an assistant football coach from August 24, 1912, to July 18, 1916, and was made a captain on February 27, 1914.
 In September 1916, he was sent to Fort Mills, on Corregidor Island in the Philippines, where he was in charge of the construction and maintenance of fortifications on Corregidor, Caballo and Grande Islands.
 While there, he was made a major on May 15, 1917, and a temporary lieutenant-colonel on August 5, 1917.
 Sultan served in that capacity until October 18, 1917, when he was moved to Manila and placed in charge of all Philippines fortification work on October 19.
 He left Manila on January 14, 1918, and returned to the United States.

 On January 21, he was assigned to the War Department General Staff, and served on the staff in Washington, D.C. from March 4, 1918, to June 1919, during which time he was made a colonel on July 13, 1918.
 Sultan was assigned to duty as general staff officer at the headquarters of the American Expeditionary Forces in France from June 1919, to October 1919, when he returned to duty with the War Department General Staff at Washington, D. C..
 He was relieved from duty as a general staff officer on January 20, 1922, but continued on with the general staff until August 1922.
 He had returned to the rank of major on March 15, 1920.
-For his work as a general staff member, Sultan was awarded the Distinguished Service Medal.
+For his work as a general staff member, Sultan was awarded the Army Distinguished Service Medal.
+The citation for the medal reads:

 Later military service

-Sultan was then at Fort Leavenworth as a student officer at the Command and General Staff School from August 1922 to July 1923, and graduated as a 'honor graduate'.
+Sultan was then at Fort Leavenworth as a student officer at the Command and General Staff School from August 1922 to July 1923, and graduated as an 'honor graduate'.
 He moved to Savannah, Georgia and was the district engineer, in charge of all river and harbor improvements and fortifications in the region, from August 1923 to August 1925.
 Sultan attended the Army War College from August 1925 to July 1926; and was then a resident member of Board of Engineers for Rivers and Harbors in Washington, DC from July 1926 to August 1929.